 So to help me sleep more comfortably, I packed my GoSleep 2-in-1 travel sleep mask in my carry-on bag.
 It looks a little funny but trust me, I get more restful sleep with this product than with any other sleep gimmick on the market.
 Especially on planes with limited recline like this one, the GoSleep travel sleep mask will gently support your neck and head and prevent your head from bobbing back and forth during sleep.
 When I use this, I find that I sleep longer and wake up more rested without any neck pain.
 You can click on the image below for more information.

 And remember how I said these new slimline seats suck because they don’t provide enough padding?
 Well, I found the perfect solution for this problem and it’s an inflatable seat cushion.
 This self-inflating seat cushion is perfect for economy class seats and will give your rear-end a bit of relief from the hard seat.
 If you have sciatica issues or problems with leg numbness during flight, you really need to give this seat cushion a try.
-Click on the image for more information.

 This next item is kind of a gimmick but if you’re like me, you always think airplane cabins are too hot (especially on Asian and European carriers).
 This was recommended to me by someone in the “I love sitting in first/business” Facebook group and after using it a couple of times, I never leave home without it now.
 It’s a simple USB micro-fan that plugs directly into the USB port of any IFE system.
 The USB fan is quiet and puts out just enough power to cool you down in a hot cabin.
 This was a life-saver for me on this flight.
-You can click on the image below for more info.

 So these are the four items I always pack in my carry-on bag to make my flights more comfortable and enjoyable.
 Do you have any travel gadgets that you always fly with?
 If so, please share them with me in the comments section below.
 Thanks for reading!

 Here are some related posts that you might enjoy.